 |

-Book Review Length by Education Level
+How Long Should a Book Review Be?
+Length by Level

 Middle School: 500-800 words